-In order to help ease THA clients through their transition, we introduce the concept of “Blocks of Time.”
+In order to help ease THA clients through their transition, we introduce the concept of “Blocks of Time" through our personal and professional coaching sessions.
 Transitioning can change the way they consider time—rather than scheduling by the minute or hour, why not by “Portfolio Life” theme?
 With more freedom on the calendar, we suggest blocking out wider swatches of time (a few hours) during the week to allow more spaciousness for getting things done.

 Bob has embraced the “Blocks of Time” concept in scheduling his “Third Half Portfolio.”
 Bob’s “Blocks” focus on continuing to practice law (including some pro-bono General Counsel work), writing the Tri-Faith Center book, his family, and community service.
 Each portion of his “Portfolio Life” takes up time—time he blocks off weekly on his calendar with a top priority given to writing his book.
 This method has allowed him to feel some new flexibility in his week, while honoring his Achiever strength by adding just enough structure to get something done!